-- The American Express® Green Card was recently refreshed, and offers 3x points on dining, travel, and transit (those are the same bonus categories as the Sapphire Reserve, though that card was introduced over three years ago)
+- The American Express® Green Card offers 3x points on dining, travel, and transit (those are the same bonus categories as the Sapphire Reserve, though that card was introduced over three years ago)

-- The American Express® Gold Card was recently refreshed, and offers 4x points on dining, up to 4x points at U.S. supermarkets, and 3x points on airfare purchased directly with airlines
+- The American Express® Gold Card offers 4x points at restaurants, 4x points at U.S. supermarkets (up to $25,000 per calendar year), and 3x points on airfare purchased directly with airlines

 It’s always fascinating to see how credit card issuers view the competitive landscape.
 I believe that Amex may have benefited from the introduction of the Sapphire Reserve, as it makes sense that it increased interest in the premium card market.

 However, I absolutely don’t think Chase is 18 months behind Amex, even if it’s true that Chase is getting a lot of ex-Amex employees.
 When you look at the products they’ve introduced, Chase has done refreshes before Amex.
 Arguably that puts Chase at a disadvantage, since Amex is able to one-up them with some of their card refreshes.

 What do you make of these statements by an Amex executive?